nytimes/covid-19-data/README.md

 * Puerto Rico

 We are trying to resolve some inconsistencies with our Puerto Rico data.
 Starting April 21st, the territory's health department revised their number of cases downward, saying they had been double counting some coronavirus patients in official reports, leading to a higher number of cases reported than actually confirmed.
-The territory's online dashboard is not yet updated.
+The territory's online dashboard has not yet been updated.

 Additionally, from approximately April 12th through April 18th, the count of deaths for Puerto Rico include some probable Covid-19 related deaths that were not lab-confirmed.
-We will revise the numbers for these dates as possible.
+Starting April 19th these have been removed.
+We will revise the numbers for the 12th to 18th as possible.

 ## License and Attribution